brianzelip/web-starter-kit/README.md

 # Web starter kit

-This is a [gulp](http://gulpjs.com)-based package for jump starting web projects.
+This is a [gulp](http://gulpjs.com)-based package for jump starting web pages.
 It implements the following build tools:
 - Local web server with livereload
 - Sass compiler
 - CSS autoprefixer